 There are a number of food markets, hole-in-the-wall spots, and streetside stalls throughout Stone Town and getting a taste of the local cuisine is a fantastic way of getting to know the island.

-And how could we forget Tanzania’s heavenly Arabica coffee?
 Thanks once again to its geography, climate and soil conditions, Tanzania has one of the most coveted check-lists for coffee growing and it’s now among the country’s largest exports.
-As many can attest to, there’s nothing better than waking before sunset for a morning safari and being brought back to life by a steaming cup of locally-grown coffee.
+As many can attest to, there’s nothing better than waking before sunrise for a morning safari and being brought back to life by a steaming cup of locally-grown coffee.

 One of the most popular places to go for a feast of local Tanzanian food is Khan’s Barbecue.
 An auto body shop by day, Khan’s transforms into a vibey eatery at night with long grills laid with whole chickens and fresh chips sizzling.
 Also, give the spicy carrot salad a try and wash it down with a glass of pressed sugarcane juice.